Marijuana Possession Attorney In Colorado

 Possession of more than twelve ounces of marijuana or more than three ounces of marijuana concentrate in Adams or Jefferson County is a level 4 drug felony.
 C.R.S.
 18-18-406.

 We have been defending clients from marijuana, pot, weed and marijuana concentrate possession charges for over 25 years in Castle Rock, Aurora and all over Colorado.
-If you or a loved one has been contacted by the police regarding marijuana possession, be smart, exercise the right to remain silent and contact O'Malley and Sawyer, LLC, at 303-731-0719.
+If you or a loved one has been contacted by the police regarding marijuana possession, be smart, exercise the right to remain silent and contact Sawyer Legal Group, LLC, at 303-731-0719.
 Together, we can protect your future.